riscv-boom/riscv-boom.github.io/index.md

 ---

 The Berkeley Out-of-Order Machine (BOOM) is a synthesizable and parameterizable open source RV64G RISC-V core written in the [Chisel](https://chisel.eecs.berkeley.edu/) hardware construction language.
-It can run on an FPGA (50 MHz on a zc706), but optimizing it to be an FPGA soft-core is a non-goal.
+While BOOM is primarily ASIC optimized, it is also usable on FPGAs.
+We support the FireSim flow to run BOOM at 90+ MHz on FPGAs on Amazon EC2 F1.
 Created at the University of California, Berkeley in the [Berkeley Architecture Research](https://bar.eecs.berkeley.edu/) group, its focus is to create a high performance, synthesizable, and parameterizable core for architecture research.